pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ## Conclusion
-If you are used to using only with the Pantheon repository, be sure to push to your new origin repo on GitHub from now on.
-You can still add the Pantheon repo as a remote, to take advantage of Multidev and work on your own environment.
+If you usually use only the Pantheon repository, be sure to now push to your new origin repo on GitHub.
+You can still add the Pantheon repo as a remote to take advantage of Multidev and work on your own environment.
 As you add new features, continue to add new tests.